matterport/sdk-package-examples/README.md

 1. Install with `yarn` or `npm install`.
 (Note: npm v7 and later may require `--legacy-peer-deps`)
 1. Run `yarn dev` or `npm run dev` to see the default example in React.

 You can also run any of the following commands to see the respective frameworks in action.
-Make sure to replace the `YOUR_SDK_KEY` placeholder with your SDK key ([how to obtain an SDK key](https://matterport.github.io/showcase-sdk/sdk_home.html#how-do-i-obtain-an-sdk-key)):
+Make sure to replace the `YOUR_SDK_KEY` placeholder in the relevant package with your SDK key ([how to obtain an SDK key](https://matterport.github.io/showcase-sdk/sdk_home.html#how-do-i-obtain-an-sdk-key)):

 ```sh
 # Brunch commonjs